 A SPS DEO is either a government employee or a government contractor who creates and modifies SPS payment requests to Treasury’s Financial Centers, as authorized in a Delegation.

-Effective November 1, 2018, SPS DEOs, who process payment requests for agencies through Treasury, Fiscal Service, are required by Fiscal Service to complete the Fiscal Service Certifying Officer Training as part of each issuance of new or renewed credentials.
+Effective November 1, 2018, SPS DEOs, who process payment requests for federal entities through Treasury, Fiscal Service, are required by Fiscal Service to complete the Fiscal Service Certifying Officer Training as part of each issuance of new or renewed credentials.

 On FS Form 210DEO, Designation for SPS Data Entry Operator, the Designee must affirm completion of Fiscal Service Certifying Officer Training within 30 days prior to the submission of the form.
 A certificate of completion is only available upon successfully passing the exam at the end of the training.
 The certificate of completion must be maintained by the Designee and be provided upon request to Fiscal Service.